 How do we move beyond hope and fear with the Six Paramitas as a guide?
 A weekend of talks, workshops and practice exploring how we as Buddhists can respond to the climate and ecological emergencies.

-The conference will include papers, workshops, guided meditations, puja, poetry and the visual arts.
-We will present perspectives of particularly affected communities and show what Buddhists can do in this current time of multiple crises.
+The conference included papers, workshops, guided meditations, puja, poetry and the visual arts.
+We presented perspectives of particularly affected communities and showed what Buddhists can do in this current time of multiple crises.

 Who are we?